Skip to main content

 Clinical Electives Program: Clinical Pharmacology and Therapeutics for Senior Medical Students

 This is a 4-6 week elective rotation for senior medical students.
 The goal is to teach and demonstrate the application of fundamental principles of pharmacology in the design of rational therapeutic regimens for patients, with a particular emphasis on anticancer therapy.
 The didactic focus is on core concepts in clinical pharmacology with practical “hands-on” experience in specific areas of clinical therapeutics.
-The laboratory experience will be in the Clinical Pharmacology Program of the National Cancer Institute or the Clinical Pharmacology Laboratory of the NIH Clinical Center (depending on the interest of the student).
+Depending on the interest of the participant, the laboratory experience may take place with one of the following:

 Clinical experience will be in the outpatient clinic of Medical Oncology and inpatient experience will be in the oncology wards of the NIH Clinical Center; clinical case evaluations and presentations with a focus on pharmacotherapy; problem-solving sessions; didactic sessions; and journal club presentations.